• Skip to main content

 Can exercise make you worse?

-This is perhaps a surprising question to read on a website that's promoting exercise.
+Perhaps this is a surprising question to read on a website that's promoting exercise.

-It's my experience however that exercise can indeed make you worse and if you’re reading this, maybe yours too.
+It's my experience however that exercise can indeed make people worse and if you’re reading this, maybe yours too.

 If you exercise regularly I've no doubt you've either been injured before, or you're currently suffering from pain or discomfort.